sakari/bookshelf-flow/README.md

 Tool to produce bookshelf models with flow annotations from postgresql tables.

+    bookshelf-flow  \
+      --connection <postgresql://nnn/dbname> \
+      --tables <table1,table2...> \
-    bookshelf-flow --connection <postgresql://nnn/dbname> --tables <model,tabels> --out <model/dir> --bookshelf <path/to/bookshelf/configuration/from/model/dir>
+      --out <model/dir> \
+      --bookshelf <import/path/to/bookshelf/configuration/from/model/dir>

-We also re-export bookshelf and knex with flow types
+This package also re-exports bookshelf and knex and provides flow types for those.
+To use those definitions import the packages with

+    import knex from 'bookshelf-flow/knex'
+    import bookshelf from 'bookshelf-flow/bookshelf'

 ## Testing